clairvoyage/cse15-lab-reports-fa23/lab1-report-blog-post.md

 1. When you type `cd` into the terminal without arguments, your working directory is changed to the root directory.
    > The output of this command is not an error because changing your working directory to the root directory is the default action of `cd`.
-    - In the below example, the working directory is `lecture/messages`.
-When cd is entered without any arguments, the working directory is changed to the root directory.
+    - In the below example, the working directory is `lecture1/messages`.
+When cd is entered without any arguments (that is, without any text after `cd`), the working directory is changed to the root directory, which is `lecture1`.

 ![Image](https://cdn.discordapp.com/attachments/1065014704986128404/1160764165552603206/Untitled.png?ex=6535d8df&is=652363df&hm=ff2adfd09cc95070932620ec410149c2ba0c6b81fb66fa5ab0f6888393623ce4&)

 2. When you type `cd` into the terminal with the path to another *directory*, you change your working directory to the one listed in the new pathname.
     > The output of this command is not an error because you successfully changed directories to the one specified by the pathname.
-    - In the below example, the working directory is the root directory.
-When `cd lecture1/messages` is entered into the terminal, the working directory is  changed to `lecture1/messages`
+    - In the below example, the working directory is the root directory, `lecture1`.
+When `cd lecture1/messages` is entered into the terminal, the working directory is  changed to `lecture1/messages`.

 ![Image](https://cdn.discordapp.com/attachments/1065014704986128404/1160764475465535518/Untitled.png?ex=6535d928&is=65236428&hm=e3628beca654ed421d8391e5959a017092153ef3df8ad2af29df72f83a1e1421&)